bioatmosphere/microbiome-climate-gradient/README.md

 # microbiome-climate-gradient

-**Applying [DEMENTpy](https://github.com/bioatmosphere/DEMENTpy) to a climate gradient to distangle relationships between community composition and functioning in soil microbial systems**
+**Applying [DEMENTpy](https://github.com/bioatmosphere/DEMENTpy) to a climate gradient to disentangle relationships between community composition and functioning in soil microbial systems**